 - Style of house

 - Size of rooms

 - Exterior and interior finishes

 - Site amenities

 - Current demand for houses in the area in contrast to the supply available

 All of the above are a sampling of what impacts the market value of a residence, versus the replacement cost new which is primarily impacted by the supply and cost of materials and labour within the same general area.

 Choose The Douglas Residential Cost Guide to Estimate Replacement Costs

 In short, although equally important to a homeowner, a home’s replacement cost and market value are very different things and can reflect drastically different numbers depending on where the home is located.

-When looking to determine your home’s market value, its best to call a realtor who will typically send an appraiser to examine the home, the area and surrounding sales to estimate your home’s market value.
+When looking to determine your home’s market value, it’s best to call a realtor who will typically send an appraiser to examine the home, the area, and surrounding sales to estimate your home’s market value.